rosnk/react-project-boilerplate/README.md

-# StayCompass Mobile version for web
+# React Boilerplate with webpack for starting new project

-This code is clone of mobile app for webversion.
+Clone and Run yarn install to start the project.
+This boilerplate is ready to start react-redux project.